berichan/ACNHMobileSpawner/README.md

+# ACNHSpawner
-# ACNHSpawner (mobile and desktop, despite the name)
+For mobile and desktop, despite the name.

 Multi-tool app for Animal Crossing: New Horizons built in Unity.
 Designed to be used while you are playing the game so you don't have to manually edit saves on a PC.
 Confirmed working on Windows, Mac, Linux, Android and iOS.